uwcirg/JTrueNTHOAuth-Client/README.md

 ###How to use
 This library was designed to behave like the ScribeJava OAuth library.
-We developed its interface to be similar to that library and for most situations its usage is aligned with Scribe's documentation.
+We developed its interface to be similar to that library and for most situations, its usage is aligned with Scribe's documentation.

 ####Create a service
 A service is the main object that will provide all OAuth services and centralize all necessary configuration.